- Home

 Though November tends to be about woolly jumpers, hot drinks, and cosy movie nights, there’s still plenty to do in the garden!

 Below, we’ve put together a list of 11 gardening jobs for November.
-Whether you want to add an instant splash of colour to your garden or start preparing it for spring – we hope you’ll find some inspiration here.
+Whether you want to add an instant splash of colour to your garden or start preparing it for spring, we hope you’ll find some inspiration here.

-1. Plant some autumn/winter bedding for instant colour
+1. Plant some autumn/winter bedding plants

 Hardy bedding plants such as pansies, violas, cyclamens, primroses, and heathers are great at tolerating our frosty British winter and will provide a pop of colour even when it’s miserable outside.
 They make a great addition to pots, hanging baskets, and flower beds – so if your summer-flowering plants are looking past their best, it could be time for a change.